Primary Program for 3 – 6 year olds

 Mixed Age Group

-Three, four and five-year-olds work together in the same classroom.
-This allows the younger children to learn from older children as well as from adults.
-The older children learn to help those younger than themselves and to have patience with those less skilled than themselves and to develop as leaders.
-The mixed age grouping allows children to stay together with the same teacher and assistant for three years, allowing a strong bond of caring and respect to develop.
-The children develop strong social skills in this open environment.
-For best results, children should enter the Primary Program when they are three years of age.
+Three to six-year-olds work together in the same classroom allowing older children to become young leaders through peer modeling!
+The mixed-age grouping allows children to stay together with the same teacher and assistant for three years, allowing a strong bond of caring and respect to develop.
+The children develop strong social skills and a love of learning in this program!

 Freedom of Choice